 Below are the values that underpin ready2.build:

-ALL people belong in startups—cis women, nonbinary, and trans people—regardless of ethnicity, economic background, technical skills, age, physical ability, location, or education.
+ALL people belong in startups—regardless of ethnicity, economic background, technical skills, age, physical ability, location, or education.
 Ready2.build is for all people who help build a company, no matter their role with it.
-How can we make that a reality within our current system?
+I'm advocating for opportunities so people can help themselves and not for lowering the bar.
+All the content of ready2.build is public, and anyone can access it to help themselves.

 CREATE opportunities for women to be their full self in tech.
-It’s in the hands of each of us to create opportunities for all comers to express their full self, to unlock their potential.
+It’s in the hands of each of us to create opportunities for all comers to express their full selves and unlock their potential.
 The way I am creating opportunities with ready2.build is:

 SEE the women in startups and CELEBRATE them.